iliaasadi/DLD_LAB/README.md

-# Digital Logic Design (DLD) Course Lab Final Project
+# Digital Logic Design (DLD) Course Lab Codes

-This repository contains the final project for the Digital Logic Design (DLD) course lab.
+This repository contains lab codes for the Digital Logic Design (DLD) course.
 The project involves designing and implementing digital circuits using Verilog.
-The primary objective is to demonstrate a comprehensive understanding of digital logic concepts and their practical applications through the creation of efficient and reliable digital systems.
+The aim is to demonstrate a deep understanding of digital logic concepts and their practical applications through various coding assignments and lab exercises.